Take back the night

 I usually leave during peak heat when I can, because Bordeaux in a heatwave is not my favorite version of Bordeaux, that’s for sure.

-Small local shops, thrift stores, cafés, concept stores, cobblers, vinyl shops, second hand electronics, markets.
+Small local shops, thrift stores, cafés, concept stores, cobblers, vinyl shops, second-hand electronics, markets.

 There’s even a monthly vegan market, which is rare enough to matter in a city this size.